shyampurk/kitchen-tracker/BuildAndInstall.md

 	-	Open the application [source code](linkitble/pubnub_linkit/pubnub_linkit.ino) using Arduino IDE
 	-	Open the [config header file](linkitble/pubnub_linkit/settings.h) and update your pubnub keys (pubkey and subkey), local WIFI Router SSID, password and auth type (WIFI_AP , WIFI_PASSWORD , WIFI_AUTH).
 	-	Select Tools > Boards > Linkit One
-	-	Check for the debug port on the Control Panel's Device Manager > COM Ports > COMxx(DEBUG)
+	-	Check for the debug port on the Windows Control Panel's Device Manager > COM Ports > COMxx(DEBUG)
-	-	To Uplod the code, select the DEBUG COM Port at Tools > Port > (COMxx PORT)
+	-	To Upload the code, select the DEBUG COM Port at Tools > Port > (COMxx PORT)
 	- 	Compile the code under Arduino IDE and Upload to LinkIt ONE by clicking the upload button.

 #### Build & Install application software on Arduino Uno

+Before installing the application software on Arduino UNO, calibration of the load cells must be performed to sense the weight accurately.
+Perform the [calibration steps](Calibrate.md) to calibrate the load cells and then proceed as below

 	-	Install the [HX711](library/HX711.zip) library in Adruino IDE
 	-	Open the application [source code](/hardware/bleHM10/bleHM10.ino) using Arduino IDE